Large Stockpot - 12.5qt

-The stockpot is a kitchen essential, a shape that is often synonymous for "cookware" itself: perfect for boiling and simmering meat, vegetables and grains into delicious minestrone, soups and stocks.
-The Ruffoni large stockpot allows you to make soup for a crowd: ideal for big holiday dinners with the whole family but also for all those times when you want to meal prep and stock the refrigerator or freezer.
+The Ruffoni large stockpot allows you to make soup for a crowd: ideal for big holiday dinners with the whole family but also for meal-prepping when you want to stock up the refrigerator or freezer.
 A vegetable bounty from the farmers' market or CSA box will quickly be transformed into tasty and nourishing meals for the week ahead.

 A timeless piece that will transition seamlessly from stovetop to tabletop, and can be proudly displayed to adorn any kitchen when not in use.